-31. (1) The accounting officer must establish the conditions for the procurement of goods or services through formal written price quotations, which must include conditions stating that-

-- (a) quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the Municipality; - (b) Providers not registered on the database will only be considered if no technically suitable suppliers are registered on the data base and/or if it would be in the best interests of MAKANA LOCAL MUNICIPALITY that such suppliers be considered, provided that such providers meet the listing criteria required by section 22(c) of this policy; - (c) if it is not possible to obtain at least three quotations, then the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer; - (d) the Supply Chain Manager must write internal memorandum requesting approval from Chief Financial officer to approve the bid/quotation where three quotations could not be obtained stating the reasons. - (e) in the event that quotations have been invited for a service or product via the notice boards and website of the municipality, additional quotations need to be obtained should the number of responses be less than three(3) this means invitation should be sent at least twice to prove sufficient coverage of scope and no prejudice of any supplier what so ever.
-Where three(3) quotations could not be obtained from the re-advertisement, the Supply Chain manager must request CFO in writing to approve the bid after its evaluation where three quotations could not be obtained as per regulation 17(c). - (f) the accounting officer must record the names of the potential providers and their written quotations; and - (g) the specification of the formal written quotation (RFQ) must go through the Bid Specification Committee which will consist of at least Bid Specification Chairperson (if not available a member of the Bid specification Committee can act as Chairperson for the sitting), Bid Specification Secretary (which will be any SCM official if Bid Specification Secretary is not available) and project manager.
-Supply Chain Manager can attend the Bid Specification of the RFQ but is not compulsory for compliance clarities. - (h) the RFQs received will be evaluated at least by the project manager, Bid Evaluation Committee Chairperson (if not available any Bid Evaluation Committee member to act as a Bid Evaluation Committee Chairperson for the sitting as requested by the BEC Chairperson), Supply Chain Manager and Bid Evaluation Committee Secretary for the RFQs.
-The evaluation can continue even if all these members are not available as long as they quorate (50% plus 1 of the minimum number is available)

-- (i) splitting of requirements with the sole intention of circumventing any of the procurement mechanism listed is not allowed. - (2) A designated official referred to in subsection (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subsection.
+- 31. (1) The accounting officer must establish the conditions for the procurement of goods or services through formal written price quotations, which must include conditions stating that- - (a) quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the Municipality; - (b) Providers not registered on the database will only be considered if no technically suitable suppliers are registered on the data base and/or if it would be in the best interests of MAKANA LOCAL MUNICIPALITY that such suppliers be considered, provided that such providers meet the listing criteria required by section 22(c) of this policy; - (c) if it is not possible to obtain at least three quotations, then the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer; - (d) the Supply Chain Manager must write internal memorandum requesting approval from Chief Financial officer to approve the bid/quotation where three quotations could not be obtained stating the reasons.

+- (e) in the event that quotations have been invited for a service or product via the notice boards and website of the municipality, additional quotations need to be obtained should the number of responses be less than three(3) this means invitation should be sent at least twice to prove sufficient coverage of scope and no prejudice of any supplier what so ever.
+Where three(3) quotations could not be obtained from the re-advertisement, the Supply Chain manager must request CFO in writing to approve the bid after its evaluation where three quotations could not be obtained as per regulation 17( c ). - (f) the accounting officer must record the names of the potential providers and their written quotations; and - (g) the specification of the formal written quotation (RFQ) must go through the Bid Specification Committee which will consist of at least Bid Specification Chairperson ( if not available a member of the Bid specification Committee can act as Chairperson for the sitting), Bid Specification Secretary ( which will be any SCM official if Bid Specification Secretary is not available) and project manager.
+Supply Chain Manager can attend the Bid Specification of the RFQ but is not compulsory to compliance clarities. - (h) the RFQs received will be evaluated at least by the project manager, Bid Evaluation Committee (if not available any Bid Evaluation Committee member to act as a Bid Evaluation Committee Chairperson for the sitting as requested by the BEC Chairperson), Supply Chain Manager and Bid Evaluation Committee Secretary for the RFQs. - (i) splitting of requirements with the sole intention of circumventing any of the procurement mechanism listed is not allowed. - (2) A designated official referred to in subsection (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subsection.